berkeleyauv/electrical_training/README.md

 ## Creating your first RP2040 Project
 1. Goto the `development` directory.
 If you are in `/program_files`, then run `cd ../development`
-2. Fork and Clone the training repo that belongs to you. `gh repo clone <github_username>/electrical_training`
+2. Clone the training repo that belongs to you.
    1. Goto `https://github.com/berkeleyauv/electrical_training` and find the "fork" button which is close to the `green <> Code` button.
    2. Clone the training repo.
-The repo shouldn't belong to `berkeleyauv`
 3. Login and authenticate yourself by doing `gh auth login`
-4. Alternatively: Instead of forking, Create your own branch `first/lastname` and run `git checkout first/lastname`
+4. Create your own branch `first/lastname` and run `git checkout first/lastname`
-   1. Permissions issues may be created due too `berkeleyauv/electrical-training`
+   1. Disclaimer: Permissions issues may be created due too `berkeleyauv/electrical-training` being protected so you may not be able to 'push'.
+Please let us now if this happens.
 5. Note: When you want to `"save"`, run `git add .` then `git commit -m "whatever message you want"` and run `git push origin <your own branch or just main>`
     1. If you have forked, then push to "main"
     2. If you have created a branch, then push to the "branch"